OpenSight/janus-cloud/README.md

 Janus-proxy is responsible for signal handling, which communicates with the WebRTC client and relay the signal from client to the backend Janus servers.
 It conceals the detail of the backend Janus server cluster and output the same interface with the original Janus server.
 Janus-proxy is usually running on a standalone machine which is between the WebRTC client and the backend Janus servers.
 The WebRTC client interact with Janus-proxy for signal, but transfer to/from the real Janus Server for media.
 Janus-proxy has the following features/limitation:

-* Only provide the WebSocket(s) API, not provide RESTful, RabbitMQ, MQTT, Nanomsg and UnixSockets like Janus
+- Only provide the WebSocket(s) API, not provide RESTful, RabbitMQ, MQTT, Nanomsg and UnixSockets like Janus
-* Communicate with the backend Janus server by WebSocket
+- Communicate with the backend Janus server by WebSocket
-* Pluggable.
+- Pluggable.
 Its business functionality is implemented by the various plugins
-* Support RESTful admin interface
+- Support RESTful admin interface
-* Scalable.
+- Scalable.
 The backend Janus server can be added/removed to/from Janus-proxy dynamically
-* Support multi algorithm to choose which backend server to relay signal
+- Support multi algorithm to choose which backend server to relay signal

 ### Janus-sentinel

 Janus-sentinel is responsible to care for the Janus server, normally, it runs at the same (virtual) machine with the Janus server. it has the following capabilities:

-* Supervise the process of the Janus server, and keep it running
+- Supervise the process of the Janus server, and keep it running
-* Monitor the status of the Janus server, and report it to Janus-proxy through HTTP
+- Monitor the status of the Janus server, and report it to Janus-proxy through HTTP
-* Calculate the workload of the Janus server
+- Calculate the workload of the Janus server
-* Support post the status/workload statistic to multi HTTP URL
+- Support post the status/workload statistic to multi HTTP URL

 Note: the process of the Janus server can be started and maintained by the other system tools or system administrator manul, instead of Janus-sentinel.
 In this case, Janus-sentinel is only responsible for monitoring Janus server's status by its WebSocket API.
 But this approach is not a good idea.

 4 Plugins of Janus-proxy
 ------------------------------

-The business logic of Janus-proxy is implemented by the plugins.
-By now, the folloing plugins is provided in box.
+Janus-proxy is composed of many plugins, and the business logic of Janus-proxy is implemented by these plugins.
+The folloing plugins are provided within Janus-proxy by now.

 ### echotest